henspace/text2lesson-docs/docs/troubleshooting.md

 So you created some information that you want to appear as a slideshow.
 Unfortunately, it just appears as a static dialog box preceding the next question.
 What's wrong?

-If _Text2Lesson_ finds an introduction followed by a question, it assumes the introduction is part of the question and so shows it in the dialog box.
-To tell _Text2Lesson_ that this is a separate problem and should be shown separately as a slide show, you need to use the separator indicator.
+If _RapidQandA_ finds an introduction followed by a question, it assumes the introduction is part of the question and so shows it in the dialog box.
+To tell _RapidQandA_ that this is a separate problem and should be shown separately as a slide show, you need to use the separator indicator.

 This example will treat the information `(i)` as part of the question `(?)` that